 Mallorca is probably one of the most popular islands in the Mediterranean for European tourists who are searching for the winter sun.
-After I’ve told you which are my recommendations for non-touristy things to do on the island, I have asked my fellow bloggers to tell me which are their favourite the best beaches in Mallorca.
-Because don’t be all travel to Mallorca searching for those paradise looking beaches with soft sand and azure sea, that make us believe we are in the Caribbean and not in Europe?
+After I’ve told you which are my recommendations for non-touristy things to do on the island, I have asked my fellow bloggers to tell me which are their favourite best beaches in Mallorca.
+Because don’t we all travel to Mallorca searching for those paradise looking beaches with soft sand and azure sea, that make us believe we are in the Caribbean and not in Europe?
+And don’t worry, they are beautiful even if it’s raining in Mallorca.
+Mallorca beaches are special because for such a small island, the diversity is huge!
+There are rocky beaches, full of pebbles, surrounded by cliffs.
+There are sandy beaches with azure blue waters safe for swimming.
+There are small beaches, there are large beaches.
+There are secluded beaches and popular resort waterfronts.
+In this article you will find a selection of all, including some of the most beautiful Mallorca hidden beaches that nobody tells you about, to which you need to hike to reach.
+Let’s find out which are the best beaches in Mallorca, ranked by travel bloggers:

-Cala Boquer is a hidden remote beach which you can reach only if you hike 7 km through the mountains behind Port Pollensa.
+Cala Boquer is a hidden remote beach in Mallorca which you can reach only if you hike several kilometers through the mountains behind Port Pollensa.
 The sea here changes colours, starting from a beautiful turquoise close to the shore, passing through different shades of azure until it reached an intense indigo as it goes reaches the point where it looks like it touches the sky.
 The path is not hard to hike but you do need good shoes because it’s quite rocky.

 Sa Calobra is a hidden gem that you can reach by bus or by car only.
 The road going to Sa Calobra is spectacular, with over 50 curves cutting through the mountain, most of them hairpins.
 I would recommend to take the bus if you are not an experienced driver as this is a very challenging road.
 Sa Calobra is tiny, with a beautiful tiny beach in front and a hidden lagoon that you can reach by going through a narrow tunnel carved through the rocks.